brettinternet/brettinternet.github.io/content/recruit/_index.md

 I'm open to working with most kinds of products.
 Given the current market, I'm not open to products that rely solely on blockchain technologies.

-As part of the recruitment process, I require an opportunity to sit down the team in a casual setting, discuss the product and engineering experience.
+As part of the recruitment process, I require an opportunity to sit down with the team in a casual setting to discuss the product and engineering experience.

 I'm always willing to discussing additional contract work, but not as full time work.